ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 ----

-### CQL0359: duplicate type declaration 'type_name'
+### CQL0359: conflicting type declaration 'type_name'

-The name of a declared type should always be unique.
+If a type name is used twice then the two or more declarations must be identical.
+The conflicting types will be included in the output and printed in full.

 ----